-Welcome!
-We are so happy you are here to learn about RoboScout Squad and FIRST robotics.
+We are so happy you are here to learn about RoboScout Squad and FIRST robotics programs.

 We are RoboScout Squad, an all Girl Scout FIRST Tech Challenge and LEGO robotics team in Kalispell, Montana.
-Our team is made up of girls in grades 9-11.
-We’ve been a team for 5 years and we are in the middle of our second FIRST Tech Challenge (FTC) Season.
-We also participate in the NASA NWESSP LEGO robotics challenges.
+Our team is made up of girls in grades 9-12.
+We’ve been a team for 5 years and we will start our 3rd FIRST Tech Challenge (FTC) Season in September.
+In the past, we have also participated in the NASA NWESSP LEGO robotics challenges.
 In our first three seasons, we competed in FIRST LEGO League (FLL) and we are the 2020 FLL Montana State Champions.
-Last year we were the second-ranked FTC team in Montana.
+In 2021 we were the second-ranked FTC team in Montana.
+This year we are both the Inspire Award winners and Winning Alliance Captain and we attended the World Championship in Houston, TX.
 We don’t just compete, we share our tech with younger Girl Scouts and our community with a goal of increasing enthusiasm for STEM in girls.
 Scroll through our blog posts and visit our “About Us“, “FTC” and “FLL” pages to learn more.

 This website has a host of information for kids, parents, new teams, coaches, volunteers, and sponsors.
 Our blog page also contains local news stories about the team.